 The parties can waive alimony, which generally can be done through a separation agreement.
 These agreements are generally enforceable, unless the court feels that the arrangement is so unfair that it is unconscionable.

-Jeffrey R. Edelman, P.C. is a family law firm that can help you, regardless of whether you will be paying or receiving alimony.
+Jeffrey R. Edelman, P.C. is a Parker divorce attorney who can help you, regardless of whether you will be paying or receiving alimony.
 Set up an appointment today by calling 720-588-9384 or contact us by email .
 Initial consultations are free and our hours are flexible.